 They got Gotti in the Bergen Fish Club in New York City on tape.

-They had wired the whole place, talking about all kinds of crimes.
+They had wired the whole place talking about all kinds of crimes.

-Gravano was a side show on it.
+Gravano was a sideshow on it.

-They had you don't convict on a on a snitch.
+You don't convict on a snitch.

-You gotta have something else.
+You got to have something else.

-All right, and they had him on a wire.
+And they had him on a wire.

 If they had the wire, why did they need the corroborate?

-You gotta corroborate.
+You got to corroborate.

 All right.

-So the Rico statute said, if you even talk about a crime, we can charge you with conspiracy, a felony, and send you away for a long time.
+So the RICO statute said, if you even talk about a crime, we can charge you with conspiracy, a felony, and send you away for a long time.

 That changed everything.

-But Gotti was caught on a tape, and they brought in the uh snitch to reinforce that he did a he actually did all these things that he was talking about.
+But Gotti was caught on the tape and they brought in the snitch to reinforce that he did.

 So that's how that happened.